-66 Ravallion, 'Troubling Tradeoffs', pp. 202-07, claimed that, in comparison with the additive method, the new multiplicative method downgrades life expectancy, penalising poor countries.
-He recommended keeping the arithmetic average and using Chakravarty's, ' Generalized Human Development Index', proposal to reduce substitutability.
+65 Ravallion, 'Troubling tradeoffs', pp. 202-7, claimed that, in comparison with the additive method, the new multiplicative method downgrades life expectancy, penalizing poor countries.
+He recommended keeping the arithmetic average and using Chakravarty's ('Generalized Human Development Index') proposal to reduce substitutability.

-67 Ravallion, 'Troubling Tradeoffs', pp. 206.
+66 Rayallion, 'Troubling tradeoffs', p.
+206.

-68 Interestingly a similar argument about hidden (and questionable) trade-offs was already used by Ravallion ('Good and Bad Growth') to criticise arithmetic aggregation.
-He claimed the implicit monetary valuation of an extra year of life expectancy rises dramatically with income as, by construction, the UNDP HDI implicitly values life relatively less in poor than in rich countries.
-It is worth stressing that the logarithmic transformation of income is about five times more important than the geometric average in explaining the trade-off between life expectancy and income across countries (Zambrano, 'Troubling Tradeoffs', p.
-522).
-This point was actually already made by Ravallion himself long ago, when he argued that the striking trade-off between per capita income and longevity arises 'from the fact that the marginal effect on the HDI of longer life is a constant', while at the same time, 'the marginal effect of extra income falls very sharply as income increases' (Ravallion 'Good and Bad Growth', p.
-633).
+67 Interestingly a similar argument about hidden (and questionable) trade-offs was already used by Ravallion ('Good and bad growth') to criticize arithmetic aggregation.
+He claimed the implicit monetary valuation of an extra year of life expectancy rises dramatically with income as, by construction, the UNDP HDI implicitly values life relatively less in poor countries than in rich ones.
+It is worth stressing that the logarithmic transformation of income is about five times more important than the geometric average in explaining the trade-off between life expectancy and income across countries; Zambrano, "Troubling tradeoffs", p.
+522. This point was actually already made by Ravallion himself long ago, when he argued that the striking trade-off between per capita income and longevity arises 'from the fact that the marginal effect on the HDI of longer life is a constant', while at the same time, 'the marginal effect of extra income falls very sharply as income increases'; Ravallion 'Good and bad growth', p.
+633.

-69 Interestingly, in their utility approach to welfare, Jones and Klenow, 'Beyond GDP?', p.
-2439, also find the "implied value of life ... substantially lower in poor countries".
+68 Interestingly, in their utility approach to welfare, Jones and Klenow, 'Beyond GDP?', p.
+2439, also find the 'implied value of life ... substantially lower in poor countries'.